Black Forest Bundt Cake

 Of course a black forest cake has to have cherries.
 I used the best sticky glacé cherries.
 They seem to be a real love hate item.
 Some people want extra and some are happy to give it up for more cake.
 I did try adding squares of chocolate on too which I think looked nice but I ended up going with just the rosemary and cherries for the final cake.
 Don’t worry there is chocolate in the cake too.

 I will let you know how the event goes next weekend.
-This is all very exciting.
+This is all very exciting to be able to create new recipes.
 I loved creating this as a practice and will love creating again.

 Black Forest Bundt Cake